trishutiwari/MOCdata/README.md

 I wrote check command scripts (found in the CheckCommands Folder) for each category defined in the beginning.

-These commands simply create a connection with the Redis database, like so:
+Each command simply creates a connection with the Redis database, like so:

 ```python
 import redis
 client = redis.Redis("ip address of machiene with redis")
 ```
+The script then gets the keys that fall within its category (Busplug, IRC, .etc) Each of the keys

 Then I wrote check definitions for each.
 Soon, I realized that there was too much data in categories 1) and 2) to be handled by single checks.